 Hot Water Heater Igniter Replacement

-Before replacing the igniter, understand what type of igniter your water heater uses.
 Understanding this matter will help prevent some uncomfortable mistakes in the future.
 Here are some igniters that are used on the water heater, but you need to know whether your water heater is using intermittent pilot or hot surface ignition:

 - Condensing Water Heater